About Jeff Parker

 Jeff recommends carbon-fiber tripods for two reasons: 1) They are lighter weight for the same strength and; 2) They don’t conduct the cold as much when you’re working in places like Bosque del Apache or Patagonia.

 The Induro is great because it goes quite high and Jeff can use it without having to stoop over (Jeff is over 6-feet tall).
-For those lying-on-the-ground flower shots and such, the Induro also works well due to no center post.
+For those lying-on-the-ground flower shots, the Induro also works well due to no center post.
 Its large-diameter leg locks are easier on the hands than the Gitzo (and faster to change); however, they can sometimes inadvertently come loose and a leg will start to collapse.
 The Gitzo, then, isn’t as much of a quick-change artist, but it tends to stay put better.

 When photographing birds-in-flight, Jeff mounts his big lenses to his tripod using a gimbal head from Wimberley because it’s the next best thing to hand-held.
 For flight and other wildlife photography, Jeff prefers a gimbal to a ball head because it does not flop over when he lets go; however, when shooting landscapes he prefers to his Kirk BH-1 Ballhead with quick release.